Should I Get the Shingles Vaccine?

 - Upset stomach

-“An interesting thing about shingles is that usually, you’ll only develop a rash on one side of the body,” Hunter explained.
-“It can be anywhere on the body but a lot of times it’s just on one side.
-It’s a very painful, spreading rash that can take several weeks to get over and many people are left with scars from the blisters that form.
-I’ve even had patients that had issues walking, sleeping, and doing other activities because they were hurting so badly.
-And that’s one reason why I try to educate my patients about the vaccine because shingles is preventable and they do not have to go through this pain.”
+“An interesting thing about shingles is that usually, patients develop a rash on only one side of the body,” Tina explained.
+“It can appear anywhere, but typically affects just one side.
+Patients describe it as an intensely painful, spreading rash that can take several weeks to heal, and many are left with scars from the blisters.
+I’ve had numerous patients who struggled with walking, sleeping, and performing daily activities because of the severe pain.
+That’s why I’m passionate about educating patients on the vaccine—shingles is preventable, and no one should have to endure this pain.”

 Why do you recommend the shingles vaccine?

-“I want people to know that this rash and the uncomfortable pain that comes with it can be prevented,” stressed Hunter.
+“I want people to know that this rash and the uncomfortable pain that comes with it can be prevented,” stressed Tina.
 The CDC recommends that anyone 50 years old and older receive the shingles vaccine.
-They also recommend that younger adults with weakened immune systems get vaccinated as well.
-More than 99% of Americans born after 1980 have had chickenpox and because of that, they are at risk for shingles.
+They also recommend that younger adults, 19 years and older, with weakened immune systems get vaccinated as well.
+More than 99% of Americans born after 1980 have had chickenpox, and because of that, they are at risk for shingles.

-“Even if you’ve had a chickenpox vaccine, you can still get shingles,” said Hunter.
+“Even if you’ve had a chickenpox vaccine, you can still get shingles,” said Tina.
 “Vaccination is something all people need to consider and discuss with their primary care physician.”